wbc3rd/Riviera-Docs/docs/source/frequently_asked_questions.rst

         sbatch my_job_script.sh

-    For more information, please see the 'Slurm <https://riviera-docs.readthedocs.io/en/latest/slurm.html>'_ page on running and requesting a compute node.
+    For more information, please see the `Slurm <https://riviera-docs.readthedocs.io/en/latest/slurm.html>`_ page on running and requesting a compute node.

 .. dropdown:: How can I transfer data from my local computer to the cluster?